Uncategorised

 Death Spiral

-A pivot figure in which the man is in a backward outside pivot, holding one hand of the woman with one hand.
-The woman skates around the man on one foot with her body in a well-arched position, very close to the surface of the ice.
-The edge skated by the woman determines the name of the death spiral. i.e. backward outside, backward inside, forward outside, forward inside.
+Athlete B performs a pivot, holding one hand of Athlete A with their arms fully extended.
+Athlete A circles around Athlete B on one foot in a position nearly parallel to the ice.
+The edge skated by Athlete A determines the name of the death spiral. i.e. backward outside, backward inside, forward outside, forward inside.

 Difficulty Groups Of Elements